 Avoid using damaged power cords

 The exposed power cord’s wiring is always at high risk to catch fire.
 Try to avoid this by routinely checking all of your appliances and electrically powered tools, especially where the cord is attached, and carefully look for signs of damaged wiring.
 Replace immediately if any tool gives off sparks, smoke, or electrical shocks or overheats.
+In Australia there are plenty online stores and electrical supplies where you can find products.

 Unplug appliances which are not in use to avoid potential risks